-Depending on which cinema you visit, you’re looking at $25 to $55AUD for a movie ticket that includes perks like unlimited canapés, bar service during the film, reclining chairs that will make you feel like you’re in business class, blankets, slippers, drinks, massages… The list goes on.
+Depending on which cinema you visit, you’re looking at AU$25 to AU$55 for a movie ticket that includes perks like unlimited canapés, bar service during the film, reclining chairs that will make you feel like you’re in business class, blankets, slippers, drinks, massages… The list goes on.

 Kick back with bae for the most sumptuous movie date you’ll ever experience.
 Just don’t forget to stand for the actual King – everyone must rise for the royal anthem before all movie screenings.

-Nahm by Metropolitan at Como features a set menu for 1600 baht (around $60AUD).
+Nahm by Metropolitan at Como features a set menu for 2500 baht (around $98.50AUD).
 Travel blogger Christine Gilbert recently described her experience at Nahm as the best meal she had ever eaten, so that’s a pretty awesome exchange of your cash for goods and services.

 While we’re on gorgeous food, you’ve heard of Tim Ho Wan, the world’s cheapest Michelin Starred restaurant?
 The famed Hong Kong hole-in-the-wall now has branches in several of the fancier malls of Bangkok, so you can sample the famed crispy pork buns to your heart’s content, for considerably cheaper than the Aussie prices (around $15 will see you swimming in dim sum).